wmodes/blackrockstation/README.md

 After testing, you probably want the Rpi to run the controller on boot.
 We'll add a unit file to `systemd`.
 A sample unit file is included in the repo.

-First copy this file out of the repo (lest your modified version be overwritten by a `git pull`):
+First copy this file out of the repo (lest your modified version be overwritten by a `git pull`) to your home directory:

   `cp brs.service ~`